How to Install Memcached on Ubuntu (26.04, 24.04, 22.04)

 sudo systemctl restart memcached

-These tuning flags become part of Memcached’s runtime invocation, so add them inside /etc/memcached.conf for APT installs or append them to the ExecStart line in your custom systemd unit for source builds, then restart the service to pick up the change.
+Beyond basic settings, Memcached offers tuning options for performance and security.
+Add these flags to /etc/memcached.conf for APT installs or the ExecStart line in your systemd unit for source builds, then restart the service.

 -u memcache